-- (d) The Board of Pharmacy shall promulgate rules with advice and consent of the advisory committee, after consultation with the licensing boards set forth in §60A-9-5(d)(4) of this code and in accordance with the provisions of §29A-3-1 et seq. of this code.
-The Legislature finds that the changes made to this section during the course of the 2018 regular session of the Legislature constitutes an emergency and the Board of Pharmacy shall promulgate emergency rules pursuant to the provisions of §29A-3-15 of this code to incorporate these modifications.
-The legislative rules must include, but shall not be limited to, the following matters: - (1) Identifying parameters used in identifying abnormal or unusual prescribing or dispensing patterns; - (2) Processing parameters and developing reports of abnormal or unusual prescribing or dispensing patterns for patients, practitioners, and dispensers; - (3) Establishing the information to be contained in reports and the process by which the reports will be generated and disseminated; - (4) Dissemination of these reports at least quarterly to: - (A) The West Virginia Board of Medicine codified in §30-3-1 et seq. of this code; - (B) The West Virginia Board of Osteopathic Medicine codified in §30-14-1 et seq. of this code; - (C) The West Virginia Board of Examiners for Registered Professional Nurses codified in §30-7-1 et seq. of this code; - (D) The West Virginia Board of Dentistry codified in §30-4-1 et seq. of this code; - (E) The West Virginia Board of Optometry codified in §30-8-1 et seq. of this code; and - (F) The West Virginia Board of Veterinary Medicine codified in §30-10-1 et seq. of this code; and - (5) Setting up processes and procedures to ensure that the privacy, confidentiality, and security of information collected, recorded, transmitted, and maintained by the review committee is not disclosed except as provided in this section. - (e) Persons or entities with access to the West Virginia Controlled Substances Monitoring Program Database pursuant to this section may, pursuant to rules promulgated by the Board of Pharmacy, delegate appropriate personnel to have access to said database. - (f) Good faith reliance by a practitioner on information contained in the West Virginia Controlled Substances Monitoring Program Database in prescribing or dispensing or refusing or declining to prescribe or dispense a Schedule II, III, or IV controlled substance shall constitute an absolute defense in any civil or criminal action brought due to prescribing or dispensing or refusing or declining to prescribe or dispense. - (g) A prescribing or dispensing practitioner may notify law enforcement of a patient who, in the prescribing or dispensing practitioner's judgment, may be in violation of §60A-4-410 of this code, based on information obtained and reviewed from the Controlled Substances Monitoring Program Database.
-A prescribing or dispensing practitioner who makes a notification pursuant to this subsection is immune from any civil, administrative, or criminal liability that otherwise might be incurred or imposed because of the notification if the notification is made in good faith. - (h) Nothing in the article may be construed to require a practitioner to access the West Virginia Controlled Substances Monitoring Program Database except as provided in §60A-9-5 of this code. - (i) The Board of Pharmacy shall provide an annual report on the West Virginia Controlled Substances Monitoring Program to the Legislative Oversight Commission on Health and Human Resources Accountability with recommendations for needed legislation no later than January 1 of each year.
+(d) The Board of Pharmacy shall promulgate rules with advice and consent of the advisory committee, after consultation with the licensing boards set forth in 60A-9-5(d)(4) of this code and in accordance with the provisions of 29A-3-1 et seq. of this code.
+The legislative rules must include, but shall not be limited to, the following matters:

+(1) Identifying parameters used in identifying abnormal or unusual prescribing or dispensing patterns;

+(2) Processing parameters and developing reports of abnormal or unusual prescribing or dispensing patterns for patients, practitioners, and dispensers;

+(3) Establishing the information to be contained in reports and the process by which the reports will be generated and disseminated;

+(4) Dissemination of these reports at least quarterly to:

+(A) The West Virginia Board of Medicine codified in §30-3-1 et seq. of this code;

+(B) The West Virginia Board of Osteopathic Medicine codified in §30-14-1 et seq. of this code;

+(C) The West Virginia Board of Examiners for Registered Professional Nurses codified in §30-7-1 et seq. of this code;

+(D) The West Virginia Board of Dentistry codified in §30-4-1 et seq. of this code; and

+(E) The West Virginia Board of Optometry codified in §30-8-1 et seq. of this code; and

+(5) Setting up processes and procedures to ensure that the privacy, confidentiality, and security of information collected, recorded, transmitted, and maintained by the review committee is not disclosed except as provided in this section.

+(e) Persons or entities with access to the West Virginia Controlled Substances Monitoring Program Database pursuant to this section may, pursuant to rules promulgated by the Board of Pharmacy, delegate appropriate personnel to have access to said database.

+(f) Good faith reliance by a practitioner on information contained in the West Virginia Controlled Substances Monitoring Program Database in prescribing or dispensing or refusing or declining to prescribe or dispense a Schedule II, III, IV, or V controlled substance shall constitute an absolute defense in any civil or criminal action brought due to prescribing or dispensing or refusing or declining to prescribe or dispense.

+(g) A prescribing or dispensing practitioner may notify law enforcement of a patient who, in the prescribing or dispensing practitioner's judgment, may be in violation of §60A-4-410 of this code, based on information obtained and reviewed from the Controlled Substances Monitoring Program Database.
+A prescribing or dispensing practitioner who makes a notification pursuant to this subsection is immune from any civil, administrative, or criminal liability that otherwise might be incurred or imposed because of the notification if the notification is made in good faith.

+(h) Nothing in the article may be construed to require a practitioner to access the West Virginia Controlled Substances Monitoring Program Database except as provided in §60A-9-5 of this code.

+(i) The Board of Pharmacy shall provide an annual report on the West Virginia Controlled Substances Monitoring Program to the Legislative Oversight Commission on Health and Human Resources Accountability with recommendations for needed legislation no later than January 1 of each year.